Cray-HPE/docs-csm/operations/image_management/Upload_and_Register_an_Image_Recipe.md

     A Kiwi recipe consists of multiple files and directories, which together define the repositories, packages and post-install actions to take during the Kiwi build process.

-    - Edit the config.xml file to modify the name of the recipe, the set of RPM packages being installed or the RPM repositories being referenced.
+    * Edit the config.xml file to modify the name of the recipe, the set of RPM packages being installed or the RPM repositories being referenced.
-    - Kiwi-NG supports multiple ways to modify the post-install configuration of the image root, including several shell scripts \(config.sh, images.sh\) and the root/overlay directory.
+    * Kiwi-NG supports multiple ways to modify the post-install configuration of the image root, including several shell scripts \(`config.sh`, `images.sh`\) and the root/overlay directory.
 To learn how these can be used to add specific configuration to the image root, reference the Kiwi-NG documentation.
 See [https://doc.opensuse.org/projects/kiwi/doc/](https://doc.opensuse.org/projects/kiwi/doc/).
-    - Recipes built by IMS are required to reference repositories that are hosted on the NCN by the Nexus.
+    * Recipes built by IMS are required to reference repositories that are hosted on the NCN by the Nexus.

 5. Locate the directory containing the Kiwi-NG image description files.

     This step should be done after the recipe has been changed.